Eyelid Lift (Blepharoplasty)

 Cosmetic surgeries, or surgeries that are undertaken to improve appearance alone, are not covered by insurance and Medicare.
 However, insurances will often cover what is considered “functional” eyelid surgery or blepharoplasty.

 An eyelid procedure is considered functional when it is performed to improve vision function.
 If an individual’s eyelids are interfering with everyday activities and causing difficulty seeing, the procedure may be covered by insurance.
 To determine the degree of vision loss caused by drooping eyelids, Dr. Moreira may perform a Visual Field test.
 Upper eyelid surgery is commonly considered medical in nature.

 Curious if blepharoplasty could be right for you?
 For eyelid surgery in the greater Boston area, contact the Nielsen Eye Center to schedule a private, no-obligation consultation with Dr. Helen Moreira, one of the Nielsen Eye Center’s skilled eye surgeons.

-The Nielsen Eye Center has three convenient locations in Quincy, Weymouth, and Norwell Massachusetts.
+The Nielsen Eye Center has four convenient locations in Quincy, Weymouth, Norwood and Norwell Massachusetts.
 With a full range of vision care services to improve your eye health and appearance, our practice is dedicated to providing excellent vision care in the greater Boston region.